whu-pzhang/SpatialLM/README.md

 ### Example using a custom video

 We provide an example of how to use our model to estimate scene layout starting from a RGB video with the newly released [SLAM3R](https://github.com/PKU-VCL-3DV/SLAM3R) in [EXAMPLE.md](EXAMPLE.md).
+These steps work for MASt3R-SLAM, and other reconstruction methods as well.

 ## SpatialLM Testset